7 Secrets to a Knockout Business Presentation

-A knockout business presentation is so captivating it makes you forget about the speaker and become absorbed in the talk.
-Practice your delivery over and over until you remove the distractions including nervous tics and uncomfortable pauses.
+A knockout business presentation is so captivating it makes the audience forget about the speaker and become absorbed in the content.
+Practice your delivery over and over until you remove distractions such as nervous tics and uncomfortable pauses.
 Pay particular attention to your body language.
 Is it non-existent or overly excessive?
 Good presenters work the stage in a natural manner.

 4. Forget Comedy

-Business presenters will flirt with the temptation to deliver the stand up humor of Chris Rock.
+Business presenters will flirt with the temptation to deliver the stand-up humor of a comedian.
 Remember your audience didn't come to laugh; this is a business presentation.
 Leave your jokes at home.
-It's okay to throw in a few natural off the cuff laughs, but don't overdo it.
+It's OK to throw in a few natural off-the-cuff laughs, but don't overdo it.

 5. Pick Powerful Props

-You don't need a box full of props like the watermelon-smashing comic, Gallagher.
 A few simple props to demonstrate a point can be memorable in the minds of your target audience.
-Management guru, Tom Peters, uses a cooking timer to show how quickly factory expansion is occurring in China.
+Management guru Tom Peters used a cooking timer to show how quickly factory expansion is occurring in China.

 6. Minimize You